Skip to content

 Copy the updated ceph.conf file to other servers

-Create ceph-secret.xml to define a secret using virsh (uuid is generated)
+In the first server, create ceph-secret.xml to define a secret using virsh (the uuid is generated)

 <secret>